ChristopheDucamp/hugoDocs-fr/content/hebergement-et-deploiement/deployment-with-wercker.md

 ```
 {{% /code %}}

 If completed and successful, a green check mark should appear in the commit column of your first build.
 However, this is only the build step.
 We still need to deploy the website to our free hosting on GitHub Pages.
-If you would like more details about the build, you can click the commit hash.
+If you would like more details a-propos the build, you can click the commit hash.

 ![][14]